scenerystack/community/docs/learn/emitters-and-properties.md

 - [DerivedProperty]: Computes its value from other Properties.
 Use for values that should always be consistent with other state (formula or combined state).
 - [Multilink]: Convenience to react to multiple Properties' changes in one callback (no value of its own).
 - [TinyProperty]: Lightweight Property without extra features.
 Use in special cases where performance or memory is critical, and advanced features (instrumentation/validation) are not needed.
+- [TReadOnlyProperty]: TypeScript type that represents a read-only Property of a specific type.
+- [TProperty]: TypeScript type that represents a Property of a specific type.
+Do not confuse this with TinyProperty.

 ## Emitters: Event Signals in Axon